The Inventory is Dark and Full of Misinformation: Understanding the Abuse of Ad Inventory Pooling in the Ad-Tech Supply Chain: Concluding Remarks

 \para{Supply chain transparency and compliance with industry standards.} The programmatic advertising supply chain is complex because of the large number of entities involved between publishers and advertisers.
 Further complicating matters, our study shows that these entities are frequently out of compliance with even basic standards such as \ads and \sellers.
 In fact, many of the concerning findings of our work could be addressed if advertisers were able to trace the provenance of ad inventory using the existing `Supply Chain Object' (SCO) ad-tech standard.
 Unfortunately, our analysis of SCOs in $\S$\ref{appendix: supply chain object} shows that less than a quarter of bid requests actually include the SCO.
 Further, even when the SCO is included in bid requests, they are often incomplete and missing information would make end-to-end verification of the supply chain difficult.
 We further find that even major ad exchanges implement digital advertising standards in a way that hinders external independent audits.
 Notably, Google's widespread use of confidential \sellers entries \cite{PubIDBlocking} makes it challenging to identify Google AdX's partners who are not doing adequate compliance verification for the publishers whose inventory they list.
 IAB has recently released new and updated digital advertising standards \cite{ads-cert,adstxt-updated} to improve end-to-end validation of the ad-tech supply chain.
 However, these are not widely adopted yet.
 Therefore, in its current state, to mitigate ad fraud and reduce ad-tech's inadvertent funding of misinformation, it is crucial that adoption and compliance with new and existing digital advertising standards such as SCO, \ads, and \sellers improve.
 However, a key challenge is the absence of incentives for achieving compliance with these standards.
 It remains to be seen if recent US regulatory efforts will improve compliance.
-Notably, the Digital Services Oversight and Safety Act (DSOSA) \cite{dsosa}, currently in consideration in the Commerce Committee of the US House of Representatives, introduces new requirements related to online advertising transparency.
+Notably, the Digital Services Oversight and Safety Act (DSOSA) \cite{dsosa} and Advertising Middlemen Endangering Rigorous Internet Competition Accountability Act (AMERICA) \cite{americaact} introduce new requirements related to online advertising transparency.
 In addition, we are currently engaged in conversations with members of US Congress seeking to draft additional legislation specifically to strengthen compliance with ad-tech industry standards, improve transparency around the ad-tech supply chain, and mitigate ad fraud.